 [A 3-D render of the tower with an early concept of the Solar Ray art installation.]

-[The Solar Ray installation was initially conceived with 21 separate layers to create a ball-like concave effect.]
+[The Solar Ray installation was initially conceived with 21 separate layers to create the ball-like concave effect.]

 Once the idea had been fully realized the practical requirements of creating the art installation becomes the primary focus.
 This involves an exploration of the possibilities for color, texture and shape each piece of glass to be used.

-[Glass prototypes with a variety of hues and opacities.
+[Glass prototypes with a variety of hues, opacities, and hues.
 Ultimately the Primavera, Diamond Plate and Opaline patterns were chosen to make up the majority of the Solar Ray installation due to the way they refracted and diffused light.]

-In this case, we went with three different textures, of different opacity.
-The Diamond Plate pattern allows the light to travel most cleanly through the glass and cast the most complete shadows on the walls.
-The Primavera was slightly more opaque with the textured pattern more severely distorting the light as it passed through it.
+In this case, we went with three different textures, of different opacities.
+The Primavera pattern made up the majority of the display being overwhelmingly clear.
+This allowed the light to travel most cleanly through the glass and cast the most complete shadows on the walls.
+The diamond plate was slightly more opaque with the textured pattern more severely distorting the light as it passed through it.
 The Opaline pattern was set with a ribbon of opaque glass through its length, fully diffusing any light as it passed through the ribbon.

-With the prototypes finished and finishes selected the final layout and space planning can begin.
+With the prototypes finished and finishes selected the project shifted into production.

-Each piece of the Solar Ray installation begins as a large ball of glass was gathered on the end of a blow pipe.
-This ball of glass is pressed into heavy gauge plate steel to flatten.
+A large ball of glass was gathered on the end of a blow pipe and pressed into heavy gauge plate steel to flatten.
 In this process patterns could be pressed into the surface.

 [When the diamond plate pattern is created the glass is pressed into this textured plate steel to imbue the surface of the glass with its unique criss-cross pattern.
 This pattern is then pulled into a diamond shape as the glass is stretched and twisted into a ribbon]